 We rely on third-party developers to develop the entertainment applications that we host.
 Accordingly, our business depends on our ability to promote, enter into and maintain successful commercial relationships with such developers.
 In general, we rely on standard terms of service for third party developers which govern the distribution, operations and fee sharing arrangements for hosting entertainment applications.
 In some cases, we rely on negotiated agreements with third party developers that modify our standard terms of service.
 There can be no assurance that the developers that have developed applications will continue to maintain these entertainment applications or be willing to provide new entertainment applications in the future.
-If we are unable to attract and maintain these third party developer less favorable to us or if a developer decides to remove their entertainment applications, our transaction revenue would suffer.
+If we are unable to attract and maintain these third party developer relationships, if the terms and conditions of such commercial relationships become less favorable to us or if a developer decides to remove their entertainment applications, our transaction revenue would suffer.